DIY Troubleshooting for Common AC Problems

 Below is a simple flowchart to guide you through diagnosing common AC problems:

-1. Is your AC cycling on and off frequently?
+3. AC cycles on and off frequently:

 Preventative Maintenance Tips